 The preparation of a competitive proposal is a time-consuming process.
-Before beginning, principal investigators or project directors should review agency program descriptions and talk with program officers to ensure 1) compatibility of the proposed research or project with funding agency priorities, and 2) availability of funds.
+Before beginning, principal investigators or project directors should review agency program descriptions and talk with program officers to ensure the compatibility of the proposed research or project with funding agency priorities, and the availability of funds.

-When the funding agency permits, principal investigators and project directors should take advantage of opportunities to submit concept papers, preproposals, or other project descriptions for presubmission review and comment.
+When the funding agency permits, Principal Investigators should take advantage of opportunities to submit concept papers, preproposals, or other project descriptions for pre-submission review and comment.

 Proposal Preparation Help

-Proposal preparation "tip sheets" and "how-to" books, e-mail address and telephone numbers for program officers are all available from the Grants and Contracts Office.
+Proposal preparation "tip sheets" and "how-to" books, e-mail address and telephone numbers for program officers are all available from The Office of Sponsored Programs.
 In addition, Davidson College is fortunate to have many faculty members who have been successful grant writers, who have served on review panels and who are willing to read and comment on proposal drafts written by others.
-Contact the Grants and Contracts Office for more information.
+Contact The Office of Sponsored Programs for more information.

 When planning the amount of time the submission process will take, there are several factors to consider-internal review time, deadlines, form completion, and photocopying and mailing.